Defining issue types, fields, and workflows

 1. Ensure the field meaningfully impacts the business

-JIRA administrators, when someone asks you to add a field into JIRA, I’d encourage you to always ask the following questions:
+Administrators, when someone asks you to add a field into JIRA Software, I’d encourage you to always ask the following questions:

 - What is the business value of this field?
 In other words, how does knowing this information meaningfully impact how you do your job?